 Iraq and Afghanistan Service Grant

 After the unearned funds have been returned for the above Title IV funds, the non-Title IV funds grants will be calculated, if applicable.
 These include:

 Individual State Grants, such as Vermont Student Assistance, etc.

-If you did not receive all of the funds that you earned, you may be due a Post-withdrawal disbursement.
-If your Post-withdrawal disbursement includes loan funds, SCSU must get your permission before it can disburse them.
-You may choose to decline some or all of the loan funds so that you don't incur additional debt.
-SCSU may automatically use all or a portion of your Post-withdrawal disbursement of grant funds for tuition, fees, and room and board charges (as contracted with the school).
-SCSU needs your permission to use the Post-withdrawal grant disbursement for all other school charges.
-If you do not give your permission, you will not be offered the funds.
-However, it may be in your best interest to allow SCSU to keep the funds to reduce your debt at the school.
+If a student did not receive all of the funds they earned for the period, you they may be eligible for a post-withdrawal disbursement.
+If the post-withdrawal disbursement includes loan funds, SCSU must get a student's permission before it can disburse them.
+A student may choose to decline some or all of the loan funds to not incur additional debt.
+SCSU may automatically use all or a portion of your post-withdrawal disbursement of grant funds for tuition, fees, and room and board charges (as contracted with the school).
+SCSU needs your permission to use the post-withdrawal grant disbursement for all other school charges.

-There are some Title IV funds that you were scheduled to receive that cannot be disbursed to you once you withdraw because of other eligibility requirements.
-For example, if you are a first-time, first-year undergraduate student and you have not completed the first 30 days of your program before you withdraw, you will not receive any FFEL or Direct Loan funds that you would have received had you remained enrolled past the 30th day.
+There are some Title IV funds that a student was scheduled to receive that cannot be disbursed once the student withdraws because of other eligibility requirements.
+For example, if a first-time, first-year undergraduate student has not completed the first 30 days of their program at the time of withdrawal, they are not eligible for any Direct Loan funds.

 Any amount of unearned grant funds that you must return is called an overpayment.
 The maximum amount of a grant overpayment that you must repay is half of the grant funds you received or were scheduled to receive.
 You do not have to repay a grant overpayment if the original amount of the overpayment is $50 or less.
 You must make arrangements with SCSU or the Department of Education to return the unearned grant funds.